dss-web/23-video-episerver/README.md

 ## Copyright and License

-The plugin is copyright 2014 Norwegian Government Security and Service Organisation.
+The 23 Video content provider for EPiServer is copyright 2014 Norwegian Government Security and Service Organisation.

-A license will be posted soon, in the meantime please [post an issue]( Issues 0) if you have any question.
+23 Video content provider for EPiServer is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](lgpl-3.0.txt) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+23 Video content provider for EPiServer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with 23 Video content provider for EPiServer.
+If not, see <http://www.gnu.org/licenses/>.

 ## DISCLAIMER